sppidy/proprietary_vendor_xiaomi_garnet-miuicamera/README.md

 This repo is a copy of https://git.mainlining.org/adarshgrewal/proprietary_vendor_xiaomi_garnet-miuicamera/

-Full credits goes to @AdarshGrewal
+Full credits goes to [AdarshGrewal](https://github.com/AdarshGrewal)